larsks/py-mpu6050-client/README.md

 # py-mpu6050-client

-This package provides `sensorclient`, a [vispy][]-based tool for visualiztion data from an MPU6050 6DOF IMU provided by the [py-mpu6050][] project.
+This package provides `sensorclient`, a [vispy][]-based tool for visualizing data from an MPU6050 6DOF IMU provided by the [py-mpu6050][] project.

 [vispy]: http://vispy.org/